Trent Grimshaw - Asst. Coach, Middlebury College

 46 GP | 10G | 11A | 21 PTS

 The love of the game found a new expression.
-Started coaching as assistant at Dexter High School in Michigan.
-Four seasons of learning to give back to the sport.
-The same way RJ did.
+Seven seasons as assistant coach at Dexter High School in Michigan.
+Learning to give back to the sport the same way RJ did.

 Strong season in Northern Ontario.
 37 PTS in 43 games.